CoderDojo-Content/Intermediate-Unity/en/CreateExe.md

 8. Click **Play!**

 9. All you need is to give your friends the .exe file and the \_Data folder and they can play your new game!
-(Our file and folder were called "UnityIntermediateSushi.ex" and UnityIntermediateSushi_Data)
+(Our file and folder were called "UnityIntermediateSushi.exe" and UnityIntermediateSushi_Data)